MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-client-content.md

 - In the diagrams, black dashed lines show basic interactions between local Active Directory, Azure AD Connect, Azure AD, AD FS, and Web Application Proxy components.
 You can learn about these interactions in [Hybrid identity required ports and protocols](/azure/active-directory/hybrid/reference-connect-ports).

-- By *Exchange on-premises*, we mean Exchange 2019 with the latest updates, Mailbox role.
+- By *Exchange on-premises*, we mean Exchange 2019 with the latest updates and a Mailbox role.

 - In a real environment, you won't have just one server.
 You'll have a load-balanced array of Exchange servers for high availability.
 The scenarios described here are suited for that configuration.